Regal Asian Investments Updates on Buy-Back Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest update is out from VGI Partners Asian Investments Ltd ( (AU:RG8) ).
+VGI Partners Asian Investments Ltd ( (AU:RG8) ) has provided an update.

-Regal Asian Investments Limited has announced an update regarding its ongoing on-market buy-back program.
-As of October 30, 2025, the company has repurchased a total of 5,774,264 ordinary fully paid securities, with an additional 23,143 bought back on the previous day.
-This buy-back initiative is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value.
+Regal Asian Investments Limited, operating under the ASX code RG8, is engaged in the financial services industry, focusing on investment and asset management.
+The company has announced an update regarding its ongoing on-market buy-back program, where a total of 4,880,362 securities had been bought back prior to the previous day, with an additional 5,055 securities acquired on the previous day.
+This buy-back initiative is likely aimed at optimizing the company’s capital structure and potentially enhancing shareholder value.

 More about VGI Partners Asian Investments Ltd